News

 We extend our sincere congratulations to Dr. Chigozie L. Ugwu for these excellent contributions to the field.

-New Publication: Undergraduate First Authorship Success
+Undergraduate First Authorship Success: Joe Tran

 We are pleased to announce that Joe Tran has published his first paper as first author, co-authored with WA Woldegerima.
 This publication represents an important milestone for Joe and highlights the value of supporting undergraduate and Master's students in achieving first authorship on academic papers.